QUBIC VIII: Optical design and performance: Optical combiner

 \subsubsection{The 1K box}

-{ } The optical combiner elements and the detectors are placed inside the cryostat \cite{2020.QUBIC.PAPER5} on a support structure dubbed the “1K box” (due to the temperature it will be cooled down to).
+{ } The optical combiner elements and the detectors are placed inside the cryostat \cite{2020.QUBIC.PAPER5} on a support structure dubbed the “1K box” (due to the temperature to which it will be cooled).
 The 1K box is a complex aluminium structure built to house and hold in place all the components in the optical chain with the minimum structural mass possible for ease of cooldown.
-To avoid distortions in the optical path caused by the linear shrinking of the mirror surfaces during cooldown, neither mirror is rigidly anchored to the 1K box but is held in place by aluminium hexapods of varying and adjustable length mounted on support rings, see later on the left of Fig.~\ref{fig_hexapods}.
+To avoid distortions in the optical path caused by the linear shrinking of the mirror surfaces during cooldown, neither mirror is rigidly anchored to the 1K box but is held in place by aluminium hexapods of varying and adjustable length mounted on support rings, see figure~\ref{fig_hexapods} (left) in section~\ref{subsubsec:aliCombiner} .